irohitraj/irohitraj/README.md

 ### Guardrail Damage Detection

 Fine-tuned Faster R-CNN to detect guardrail damage from dashcam images.
-Applied Focal Loss for class imbalance and evaluated model performance using GIoU and mAP.Also suhhested method to reduce false positives
+Applied Focal Loss for class imbalance and evaluated model performance using GIoU and mAP.
+Also suggested a method to reduce false positives

 **Stack:** PyTorch · Faster R-CNN · Computer Vision · Fine-tuning